 “Whoops,” Tony said under his breath.
 “Cheese it, it’s the bulls.”

-“That was old before I was a kid,” Steve said, a bit incredulous.
+“That was old when I was a kid,” Steve said, a bit incredulous.

 “I’m multilayered.
 Show him in, JARVIS, might as well face the music.”